 Before the IRS will consider an individual or business installment plan or an offer in compromise, you need to make sure that all your tax returns that were due have been filed and that you are up to date with your current taxes.
 For businesses, quarterly 941 returns should have been filed, as well as the current tax return, if one is due.
 Businesses need to demonstrate they have been making their current monthly payments in order for the IRS to consider an offer in compromise or installment plan.

-To talk about your tax issues and learn about your rights, contact the Sodowsky Law Firm in Fairfax at 703.476.1176.
+To talk about your tax issues and learn about your rights with our Virginia Tax and Business Lawyer, contact the Sodowsky Law Firm in Fairfax at 703.476.1176.